-You will need to apply for Key Stage 4 in the September when you begin Year 9 in your current school.
-You will need to apply for Post 16 in the September you begin Year 11 in your current school.
+You will need to apply for Key Stage 4 in September when you begin Year 9 in your current school.
+You will need to apply for Post 16 in September you begin Year 11 in your current school.
 Applicants who will be 18 at the start of the course cannot be considered.
 We do not admit students into Years 11 or 13.
 The BRIT School application process takes around 10 months.

 If your application is successful

 You will be invited to a practical workshop/audition.
 Please read the Admissions Policy found on p.38 carefully before making an application as this will explain the practical requirements and admission criteria.